How to Request Advice

 |Lt.
 Governor, Secretary of State, Attorney General, Treasurer, Controller, Supt. of Public Instruction, Insurance Commissioner, and Board of Equalization||$6,400||$128,700|

 Contributions from State Candidates and Officeholders

-A state candidate or state officeholder may not contribute more than $4,400 to a committee controlled by another state candidate or state officeholder (including a state or local election committee or officeholder account).
+A state candidate or state officeholder may not contribute more than $4,700 to a committee controlled by another state candidate or state officeholder (including a state or local election committee or officeholder account).
 This limit applies on a per election basis and includes, in the aggregate, contributions made from the candidate's or officeholder's personal funds and from campaign funds.
 This limit does not apply to a committee controlled by a state candidate to oppose his or her recall, a candidate-controlled ballot measure committee or a candidate's legal defense fund.